 How inspirational it is to be amongst artists.
 Ellis talks about never recovering from living in the arctic, never coming back to accept the world as it is, talks of sifting and trying to make sense of her experience.
 I think that may be true of my time living in the desert with the never recovering being the residual urge that I continue to try to place, to search for, rehome.
 Something elemental was opened within and perhaps I can never go back to being who I was before.
 I look at her charcoal work and talk with her about how the weather is so much more, so much outside of us, so much a force to reckon with and she describes the elemental awe of being that I feel.

-And now, I sit in a chair and feel safe and gratitude for the tingling of my legs and the wildness of my hair and for the knowingness that I am alive and my spirit is not dead.
+And now, I sit in a chair and feel safe and gratitude for the tingling of my legs and the wildness of my hair and for the knowingness that my spirit is not dead.

 Bea is writing a book about forty something days of her life, how many books might I write?
 The question is how to go about it, how to form structure and find a narrative and content that is beyond myself and of interest.
 When my writing is not in the moment it becomes lame and contrived.